Insuristic Logo

 An Unoccupied Property in Probate

-If you are an executor or probate professional, I know you have a lot to do and think about.
-Extending the existing insurance arranged by the deceased may seem like the best and easiest option when protecting property.
+Extending the existing insurance arranged by the deceased may seem like the easiest way to protect an unoccupied property in probate, but it could expose executors to serious risks.
 However, it could have disastrous financial consequences for executors or administrators (if there is no Will).
-Arranging the right insurance with a specialist like Insuristic can be quicker whilst reducing your risks.
+Arranging the right probate property insurance with a specialist like Insuristic can be quicker whilst reducing your risks

 Executors or administrators could have substantial personal liability if the insurance is improperly arranged.
 For example, if inadequate cover is purchased, there are gaps in cover, claims aren’t covered, or the property has been underinsured, it could result in a significant shortfall when a claim value is calculated.